-Countless couples have become closer than ever — much, much closer than ever — over the course of the coronavirus pandemic thus far.
+Countless couples have become closer than ever — much, much closer than ever — over the course of the coronavirus pandemic.
 At the same time, many are increasing their cannabis consumption to deal with the stress — and that has a direct effect on sex.

-“Often in couples you’ll see one person who is more interested in sex than the other but this tends to be more so now,” sex coach and “cannasexual” counselor Ashley Manta told The Cannigma this week.
+“Often in couples you’ll see one person who is more interested in sex than the other but this tends to be more so now,” sex coach and “cannasexual” counselor Ashley Manta told The Cannigma.
 “People who are often not interested in sex are often actively repulsed by sex right now, saying how could I have sex when the world is on fire.”

 “There’s a lot of stress and people are smoking weed or otherwise consuming weed at greater volume than they were before,” Manta said.
 “Nobody is doing well right now.”